vzaidman/htz-frontend/packages/components/htz-components/src/components/A11yDialog/A11yDialog.md

 ### **1. Simple usage with stateful component: (Dialog)**

+* In this example a prop `isVisible` is set to `true` so the dialog opens automatically.

 #### **used props**

 * `appendTo` - Set portal `<div>` id to `dialog-example-1`. | **required**